SAP/luigi/docs/luigi-ux-features.md

 By default, the loading indicator is removed after `Luigi.setConfig({})` has been executed.

-Alternatively, to keep the loading indicator until the first micro frontend is usable, follow the following steps:
+Alternatively, to keep the loading indicator until the first micro frontend is usable, follow these steps:

 1. Set the app loading indicator parameter `hideAutomatically` to `false`